volcano-sh/volcano/example/integrations/argo/README.md

   generateName: volcano-job
 spec:
   entrypoint: nginx-tmpl
   serviceAccountName: argo        # specify the service account
   templates:
   - name: nginx-tmpl
+    activeDeadlineSeconds: 120        # to limit the elapsed time for a workflow, you need set the variable activeDeadlineSeconds
     resource:        # indicates that this is a resource template
       action: create        # can be any kubectl action (e.g. create, delete, apply, patch)
       # The successCondition and failureCondition are optional expressions.
       # If failureCondition is true, the step is considered failed.
       # If successCondition is true, the step is considered successful.